spierala/blog-posts/introducing-signal-store.md

 #### Component usage

 Your components can read state from the store via the `select` method.

-🚦 `select` returns an Angular Signal.
+`select` returns an Angular Signal.

-The `dispatch` method is used to notify the store about new Events (Actions).
+The `dispatch` method is used to notify the store about new events (aka actions).
 ```ts
 import { Component, inject, OnInit, Signal } from '@angular/core';
 import { CommonModule } from '@angular/common';